Timberfang/PublishMarkdown/README.md

 ## Usage

 For now, this will process files in alphabetical order.
 I use the naming scheme `{ChapterNumber}-{SceneNumber}-{SceneName}` for each file.
 If it marks a new chapter, it will be marked as "scene 0", like so: `{ChapterNumber}-{00}-{ChapterName}`.
-In the future, I'd like to extract this information from the YAML frontmatter, but that's not implemented yet.
+In the future, I'd like to consider other options, but this is the plan for now.